singh-gurjit/Salesforce/README.md

     <li> lgbb: lightning-button with brand variant </li>
     <li> lgbo: lightning-button with brand-outline variant </li>
     <li> spin: Lightning spinner with template if true</li>
+    <li> sldstable: HTML table with slds selector with one th and td tag.</li>
     </ul>

 **LWC (Javascript)**